 The Company maintains Corporate Product Design and Pricing Risk Management Policies and Corporate Reinsurance Ceded Risk Management Policies, which are reviewed and approved by the Boards of Directors of the principal operating subsidiaries.
 These policies are intended to ensure that consistent guidelines and standards for the product design and pricing risk management processes and reinsurance ceded risk management practices associated with insurance business are followed across the Company.
-These policies outline the requirements of corresponding policies (including approval practices) that each of risk and reviews compliance with risk policies and the Risk Appetite Framework.
+These policies outline the requirements of corresponding policies (including approval practices) that each line of business is required to develop, maintain and follow.
+Annually the Chief Actuaries report to the Audit Committees confirming compliance with the policies.